-County employees shall conduct themselves in a professional and ethical manner at all times.
-In performing their day to day duties involving contacts with the public.
-County employees must be aware impressions of County government are formed, in part, upon their speech, conduct and general demeanor.
+County employees are required to shall conduct themselves in an a professional and ethical manner at all times.
+In performing their day to day duties and in their many involving contacts with residents and visitors the public., County employees should must be aware that the impressions of County government are based formed, in part, upon their manner, appearance, speech, and-conduct and general demeanor.
+Therefore, County government is dependent upon standards of reliability, integrity, industriousness, helpfulness, courtesy, efficiency, patience, grooming, dress, and language that are appropriate to the work situation and acceptable to the majority of the community.
+As public servants, County employees should strive to improve the public's confidence in the integrity of the County through their own conduct.
+A County employee should not engage in behaviors during non business hours that will reflect badly on the reputation of, or undermine public confidence in county government, its officials or any employee, including conduct which will prevent the employee from performing the essential functions of his job such as the need to have a valid driver's license to drive on county business.
 Consequently, employees are expected to be well-groomed, professional in appearance, reliable, helpful, courteous and patient, so as to inspire confidence in the integrity and reliability of the County and the services it provides.
 A county employee should not engage in behavior during non-business hours likely to reflect badly on the reputation of, or undermine public confidence in the County Government, including conduct which will impair employees' performance of their job.
-While on duty, County employees will maintain a work environment free from intimate, romantic or dating relationship gestures inappropriate for the work environment.
+While on duty, County employees will maintain a work environment free from intimate, romantic or dating relationships gestures inappropriate for the work environment.
 Additional standards may be determined by the Elected Official/Department Head.